kalilistic/ACT.Kapture/README.md

 6. Select browse and select the Kapture.dll.
 7. Select "Add/Enable Plugin".
 8. Select "Kapture".
-9. Select your desired option (more details below) and URL if applicable.
-10. Select apply.
+9. Select apply.

 ## Using Kapture

 ### Actions
 * Send to Discord Webhook - Send simple loot message to a [discord web hook](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
-* Log to File (Simple) - Record simple loot message to log file.
+* Save to Log File - Record simple loot message to log file (on by default).
-* Log to File (CSV) - Record all captured loot data to csv file.
+* Save to CSV File - Record all captured loot data to csv file.
-* Log to File (JSON) - Record all captured loot data to log file in json format.
+* Save to JSON File - Record all captured loot data to log file in json format.
-* Send to HTTP Server - POST all captured loot events to a REST endpoint.
+* Send to REST Server - POST all captured loot events to a REST endpoint.

 ### Logging
-* All event logs are stored in the KaptureLogs directory in your ACT AppData directory *(C:\Users\USERNAME\AppData\Roaming\Advanced Combat Tracker\KaptureLogs).*
+* All event logs are stored in the KaptureLogs directory in your ACT AppData directory by default.
+* You can change where the logs are stored on the action screen.
 * Errors will be saved to Kapture.log in the KaptureLogs directory (please let me know!).

 ### Data